blutz/db-training-w17/topics/journalism.md

 # Journalism
 **What does it mean to be a journalist?** As a journalist, you are a storyteller.
 As a data journalist, you tell stories thorugh data using interactive or static visualizations.

-*Were it left to me to decide whether we should hav e agovernment without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter.* — Thomas Jefferson
+*Were it left to me to decide whether we should have agovernment without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter.* — Thomas Jefferson

 What's the purpose of journalism?